-A Complainant may file a formal complaint, either orally or in writing, with a principal, the CO, the Superintendent, or other Corporation official.
+A Complainant may file a formal complaint either orally or in writing with a Principal, the CO, the Superintendent, or other Corporation-level official.

-Due to the sensitivity surrounding complaints of unlawful discrimination and retaliation, timelines are flexible for initiating the complaint process; however, individuals should make every effort to file a formal complaint within thirty (30) calendar days after the conduct occurs.
-If a Complainant informs a principal, the Superintendent, or other Corporation official, either orally or in writing, about any complaint of discrimination/retaliation, that employee must report such information to the CO within two (2) business days.
+Due to the sensitivity surrounding complaints of unlawful discrimination and retaliation, timelines are flexible for initiating the complaint process; however, individuals should make every effort to file a formal complaint within thirty (30) calendar days after the conduct occurs while the facts are known and potential witnesses are available.
+If a Complainant informs a Principal, the Superintendent, or other Corporation-level official either orally or in writing about any complaint of discrimination/retaliation, that employee must report such information to the CO within two (2) business days.